 Part of the problem with identifying alcoholism and when your loved one needs to go to an alcohol rehab clinic like ours in Pittsburgh, PA or your surrounding area is not easy.
 Alcohol is deeply embedded in not only national but our local culture.
 Everyone drinks a little too much sometimes, but when does it slide from enjoyment to addiction?

 The warning signs of alcoholism are sometimes easily ignored by the victim of the addiction but can be more easily spotted by their loved ones over time.
-Here at DreamLife Recovery, in Pittsburgh, PA we can help you tell the difference in whether your loved one just needs to reign in their enjoyment of alcohol or if they are the victim of addiction.
+At the DreamLife Recovery facility, in Pittsburgh, PA we can help you tell the difference in whether a loved one just needs to reign in their enjoyment of alcohol or if they are the victim of addiction.
+Our team of experts provides a path to recovery in our alcohol addiction treatment program.
 Some common signs of addiction are:

 • Drinking in potentially dangerous or risky situations.
 Are you drinking and then driving or drinking while driving?